Yeah Buddy!

 Believe me, I love going into the gym and throwing weight around.

-And I know what it’s like to get caught up with wanting to lift as much or more than the person next to you.
+And I know what it’s like to get caught up with wanting to lift more.

 It’s about getting stronger so that you perform better in matches, and ultimately win more.